-This list of snack and meal ideas will help you fuel and recover properly so you can see the most gains from your workout!
+This list of more than 10 snack and meal ideas will help you fuel and recover properly so you can see the most gains from your workout!

 I love that people are asking this because it means they understand the importance of fueling for a workout.
 Think of your body as a car.
 Your muscles are the engine and the food you eat is the fuel.
 In the same way that you would fill up on gas before a long road trip, you need to give your body the fuel it requires before a workout.

 Carbohydrates provide energy for exercise.
-Think of carbohydrate rich foods, such as fruits, vegetables, beans, legumes and whole grains, as the gas that makes your car go.
+Carbohydrate rich foods, such as fruits, vegetables, beans, legumes and whole grains, are the gas that makes your car go.
 Your body converts the carbs you eat into glucose, which is stored as glycogen in your muscles.
 When you engage in high-intensity exercise, your muscles use this glycogen as the primary fuel source.

 Protein is also important to provide long last energy, and it helps with muscle recovery after a workout.
 Let’s get a bit more specific…

 When planning your pre-workout meals, what you eat is as important as when you eat.
 Here are some pointers for what to eat before a workout, based on when you eat.